mbodiai/handbook/docs/company/mission.md

 - Unlike purely data-driven approaches, we build AI that composes tools and skills
 - Our systems generalize to new situations through robust representations and testing

-**Scientific Rigor**
+**First Principled Approach**

-- We apply the scientific method to AI development with reproducible experiments
+We apply rigorous scientific methodology to develop components piece by piece.
-- All our work is grounded in peer-reviewed research and open science principles
+Every statiscal method has algorithmic guard-rails--there is never a black-box component left up to chance.

 **Real-World Focus**
 - While others focus on virtual environments, we prioritize real-world deployment